Interacting Dirac Materials: Interacting Dirac materials

-that the diagonal component $\Sigma(\omega)$ at the Dirac point display a very weak frequency dependence; whereas the off-diagonal component $\Sigma_{12}(\omega)$ at the Dirac point varies strongly with frequency.
-This frequency variation for the real and imaginary parts of $\Sigma_{12}(\omega)$ at the Dirac point are shown in Fig.~\ref{fig:MFL_Zero}a,b.
-The imaginary part of the self-energy for a fermi liquid is two-dimension typically follows a $\omega^2\log(\omega)$ behavior~\cite{PhysRevB.75.121406}.
-However, in this case, we recover a non-fermi liquid behavior of the quasiparticles, as our imaginary part of the self-energy shows a $\omega^4$ dependence for low-energy quasiparticles around the Fermi energy.
-To check this, we fit our numerical results in Fig.~\ref{fig:MFL_Zero}b to a numerical ansatz $A\cdot \omega^B$ with two parameters $A$ and $B$.
-We notice that the best fit to the numerical result corresponds to an exponent $B \sim 4$.
-Motivated by our numerical results, we predict that the Im$\Sigma_{12}(\omega)$ clearly follows a power law dependence.
+We now focus on analyzing the explicit frequency, momentum and temperature dependence of the self-energy components.
+We first analyze the self-energy components at zero temperature.
+We observe that the diagonal component $\Sigma(\omega)$ at the Dirac point exhibits very weak frequency dependence; whereas the off-diagonal component $\Sigma_{12}(\omega)$ varies strongly with frequency (see Fig.~\ref{fig:MFL_Zero}a,b).
+To extract the frequency dependence of Im$\Sigma_{12}$, we depend on numerical fitting.
+We obtain the best fit to a numerical ansatz $A\cdot \omega^B$ with an exponent $B \sim 4$.
 We further notice that the other remaining parameter $A$ is estimated to be extremely small in magnitude.
-The origin of such small magnitude is possibly connected to the vanishing quasiparticle density of states at the Dirac point (Fermi surface).
-The real part of the off-diagonal part of the self-energy depends on the cubic power of the frequency which is obtained via the Kramers-Kronig transformation.
+The origin of such a small magnitude is possibly connected to the vanishing quasiparticle density-of-states at the Dirac point.
+Using the Kramers-Kronig relation, we find that Re$\Sigma_{12}$ exhibits a $\omega^3$ frequency dependence.

+The imaginary part of the self-energy for a 2D Fermi liquid typically follows $\omega^2\log(\omega)$ frequency dependence~\cite{PhysRevB.75.121406,PhysRevB.89.205128}.
+Hence, our results dictate a deviation from the Fermi liquid picture.
+Considering the decrease of the band-width in Fig.~\ref{fig:Fig4}b along with the relativistic invariance of the quasiparticles around the Dirac point ($\omega = v_D k$), we predict the Dirac velocity renormalizes as